zgspose/PAVENet/README.md

 # End-to-End Multi-Person Pose Estimation with Pose-Aware Video Transformer

-This repo is the official implementation for **End-to-End Multi-Person Pose Estimation with Pose-Aware Video Transformer**.
+This repo is the official implementation for **End-to-End Multi-Person Pose Estimation with Pose-Aware Video Transformer**[arxiv](https://arxiv.org/abs/2511.13208).
+The paper has been accepted to [AAAI 2026](https://aaai.org/conference/aaai/aaai-26/).

 ## Introduction